mikes360/WebsiteAssignmentMSC2019/README.md

 31-Oct-2019 Gemma

-Matches no longer scroll over navbar or footer, minor styling details fixed, added crossed brooms png to replace plain "V" sign after feedback that it wasn't that clear
+Matches no longer scroll over navbar or footer, minor styling details fixed, added crossed brooms png to replace plain "V" sign after feedback that it wasn't that clear was the V was

 Replaced black transparent box with simply setting table-rows as black/transparent